JayVelazquez/techverse/README.md

 ## Features
-- CRUD(Create, Read, Update, Delete) postings, add images, messages and hashtags.
+- CRUD(Create, Read, Update, Delete) postings, images, messages, and hashtags.
 - Authentication and Authorization with JWT and Google Oauth 2.
-- Ability to like and unlike.
+- Ability to like and unlike posts.
-- Postings display the creator and the time it was created.
+- Postings display the creator and time it was created.
-- Search and filter by searching for the title or hashtags.
+- Search and filter by title or hashtags.
 - Use Pagination to switch between pages.
 - Add comments.
 - See recommendations.